 - Colleges provide educational and pastoral support – all students are assigned a Director of Studies (DoS) to oversee their academic progression and welfare, and they also have access to a Tutor who can provide pastoral support and advise on personal and financial matters.

-- Support is also available from other members of College staff, such as nurses, chaplains and/or counsellors; as well as from other students (eg peers and the Welfare Officer/Team from the College Students’ Union).
+- Support is also available from other members of College staff – such as nurses, chaplains, counsellors – as well as from other students (eg peers and welfare officers on the College Students’ Union).

 - In addition, the University offers a range of specialist support services.

-Details of the costs involved in going to university and the support available for UK and EU students can be found on our Fees and finance pages.
-In particular you will find information about:
+Details of the costs involved in studying at Cambridge and the support available for Home fee status students can be found on our Fees and finance pages.
+In particular you can find information about:

-- the Cambridge Bursary Scheme, which offers non-repayable Bursaries of up to £5,600 per year (for 2015-16) for some UK mature students to help with living costs
+- the Cambridge Bursary Scheme, which offers non-repayable Bursaries currently of up to £5,600 per year (for 2016-17) for some UK mature students to help with living costs

-- government support, such as the Maintenance Grant for living costs and student loans
+- government support, such as student loans for tuition fees and living costs

 - additional support for those with particular circumstances/needs, such as those with dependants